zemandic/kubernetes-ingress/docs/_vendor/gitlab.com/f5/nginx/controller/poc/f5-hugo/archetypes/policy.md

 Add a description for the issue.
 Include any error messages users might see.

-Resolution/workaround:
+Resolution/Workaround:

-- Add steps here.
+1. Add steps here
+2. As a
+3. numbered list.

 ### Issue 2

 Add a description for the issue.
 Include any error messages users might see.

-Resolution/workaround:
+Resolution/Workaround:

-- Add steps here.
+1. Add steps here
+2. As a
+3. numbered list.